 My hope has flourished since meeting Ingrid and other families from all over the country.
 They have been an source of encouragement and understanding and without them I would be a bit lost.
 They inspired me to run a half marathon with them in 2015.
 They are helping me grow as a mother and an individual.
 I am proud to be a part of Girl Power 2 Cure and feel so honored to be a member of the Mother’s Advisory Board.
 I am looking forward to watching our hope spread and helping others just like these families have helped me.

--Stay at home mom/wife, mother of Evelyn (age 4), champion of hope
+– Stay at home mom/wife, mother of Evelyn, champion of hope

 My name is Morgan, and my niece has Rett Syndrome.
-She is only 4 years old and she has made such a positive impact in my life.
+She has made such a positive impact in my life.
 I have a tremendous passion for raising awareness and funds to find a cure for Rett Syndrome.
-I am either baking dog treats for my business, Harley's Bakery, or fundraising for Girl Power 2 Cure, and sometimes both!
+I am either baking dog treats for my business, Harley’s Bakery, or fundraising for Girl Power 2 Cure, and sometimes both!

 Quinn was diagnosed with Rett Syndrome in May of 2005.
 Our world was turned upside down.
 As our family was adjusting to the struggles and challenges of life with Rett Syndrome, I met Ingrid Harding.
 We had many conversations about the organization she was developing to help the families and girls with Rett Syndrome.
 I was in awe of her vision and goals for Girl Power 2 Cure.
 You could say I have been with Ingrid since “the beginning.”
 She has formed an amazing organization that is mainstreaming awareness of Rett Syndrome, and offers ALL of us a place to turn for strength, advice and support.